 Keva Chemicals Private Limited is involved in the business of aroma ingredients and owns fragrance encapsulation technology.
 During the year under review, the Company registered an operating revenue of Rs.
 0.23 crores as against Rs.
 0.20 crores in Financial Year 2017-18.
 Company incurred a loss of Rs.
 0.27 crores as against a loss of Rs.
 0.42 crores during the previous year.

 VN Creative Chemicals Private Limited was acquired for setting up of India Tonalid manufacturing facility at Mahad.
 During the year under review, Company registered an operating revenue of Rs.
 24.67 crores.
 During the previous year, Company earned no income from operations as the Company undertook no business activity.
 The company incurred a loss of Rs.
 1.63 crores as against a loss of Rs.
 0.58 crores.

 Creative Flavours & Fragrances S.p.A (Italy) is a leading fragrance company in Italy having presence throughout Europe.
 During the year ended December 31, 2018, the company registered an operating revenue of Rs.
 266.19 crores and a profit of Rs.
 5.50 crores.

 Tanishka Fragrance Encapsulation Technologies LLP:

-Company acquired Tanishka Fragrance Encapsulation Technologies LLP on April 24, 2017.
-During the year under review, no business activity was undertaken by the LLP.
+The Company, through Keva Chemicals Pvt.
+Ltd., step-down subsidiary of the Company, acquired Fragrance Encapsulation Technology from Tanishka Fragrance Encapsulation Technologies LLP (TFET LLP) in April 2017.
+During the year under review, no business activity was undertaken by TFET LLP.